Company Taxation in Australia : A Short Summary

 - Dividends from previously taxed profits (franked dividends) are not subject to withholding tax.

-- Unfranked dividends are subject to 30% withholding tax, which may be reduced under applicable tax treaties.
-Australia’s tax treaties reduce dividend withholding tax to 0% - 15% depending upon the country of residence of the shareholder
+- Unfranked dividends are subject to 30% withholding tax, which may be reduced under applicable double tax treaties.
+Australia’s tax treaties reduce dividend withholding tax to between 0% - 15% depending upon the country of residence of the shareholder

 - Interest withholding tax is 10% and is generally not reduced by treaties.